qualcomm-linux/build-guide/topic/k2c-qli-build-ga/introduction.rst

   .. note:: You must `register with Qualcomm <https://www.qualcomm.com/support/working-with-qualcomm>`__ to sync and build Qualcomm Linux.

   If you're a registered user, you can use the following method to sync and build Qualcomm Linux.
-This method use the Qualcomm Yocto layers and the supporting base Yocto layers.
+These methods use the Qualcomm Yocto layers and the supporting base Yocto layers.
 You can access the source of certain firmware components and Qualcomm tools, which lets you build and download the software.

   .. list-table::
      :header-rows: 1
      :align: center
      :class: longtable

-     * - Manual Build
+     * - Manual build
        - CLI
      * - Build using selective proprietary sources and binaries/libraries.
        - QSC command-line interface (CLI).
-       - A Docker-based workflow.
-     * - .. centered:: :doc:`Build from Source (with firmware and extras) <build_addn_info>`
+     * - :ref:`Build from source (with firmware and extras) <build_addn_info>`
-       - .. centered:: :doc:`Build with QSC CLI <build_frm_source_qsc_cli>`
+       - :ref:`Build with QSC CLI <build_frm_source_qsc_cli>`

 .. only:: html